All Episodes

 And some of them were not scandals that affected people.

-Obviously, Obamacare actually that's real lives it touches.
+Obviously, Obamacare actually, that's real lives it touches.

-Benghazi isn't, but Benghazi is part of a patent.
+But Benghazi is part of a pattern.

-The IRS is part of a patent.
+The IRS is part of a pattern.

-I think this big New York Times story over the weekend on Benghazi is part of an attempt to come up with a narrative for Benghazi that makes it a non-problem for Hillary Clinton.
+And it's interesting, we're already seeing, I think, this big New York Times story over the weekend on Benghazi is part of an attempt to come up with a narrative for Benghazi that makes it a non-problem for Hillary Clinton.

 So in other words, Hillary Clinton can say, well, the New York Times reported that blah, blah, blah.